SDK & CLI#

 CLI#

-The example below shows how to create a new dataset and upload a file to it.
+The following example creates a new dataset and uploads a file to it:

 $ roboto datasets create --tag boston